hackclub/hackclub/workshops/memory_game/README.md

 </details>

 Don't forget to uncomment the event-listener of the card.
-Comment the `if` statement in `flipCard` function and check whether the images are changing or not.
+Comment the `if` statement in the `flipCard` function and check whether the images are changing or not.
 The output works like this.

 ![Flip card](https://cloud-odqx6kfb8.vercel.app/0flipcard.gif)